MITComputationalCamera/LightFields/README.md

 Submission
 ==========
 MIT/Skoltech Students:
 Submit all input images, source code and output for each part above.
 Also post your final images to the FB page.

 Online Students:
-Pl also use the facebook page to post final results.
+Post your final images to the FB Page